IsaacCheng9/brewhouse-management/README.md

 developed for the user interface objects.

 ### GitHub Repository
-The repository for this software project can be found on GitHub [here.](https://github.com/IsaacCheng9/brewhouse)
+The Git repository for this software project can be found on [GitHub here.](https://github.com/IsaacCheng9/brewhouse) In this repository, you can view the version history of files for this project, meaning you can see the version history and how development occurred over time.
+You can also flag issues with the software from this repository.